 You have enough saved up to cover your expenses.
 You emergency fund is there in case you need it.
 Now you’re starting to think about 401(k) contributions.
 Where do you you start?

-An employer match allows you to instantly increase your contribution and you should always take advantage of matching programs.
-Unfortunately, many people pass up free money by not covering their employer match.
+An employer match allows you to increase your contribution, and you should always take advantage of matching programs.
+Unfortunately, many people pass up free money by not contributing up to their employer match.

 If you remember the rule of thumb earlier, experts advise saving 10% to 20% of your gross salary each year for retirement.
 You could put this all in your 401(k), but you should consider some other options once you cover your 401(k) match.

 Roth IRAs are particularly useful for young people who are just starting their careers.
-Chances are that if you just graduated college, you’re in a lower tax bracket than you will be in when you retire.
+Chances are that if you just graduated from college, you’re in a lower tax bracket than you will be in when you retire.
 Paying the income tax now instead of later can save you money, especially when you need it the most

-If your employer doesn’t offer a 401(k) you should look into a traditional IRA.
-A traditional IRA allows you to contribute pre-tax dollars and lessen your taxable income just like a 401(k).
+You can also invest in a traditional IRA, which takes pre-tax dollars and lessens your taxable income just like a 401(k).
 Some people also have an IRA because when they left a previous employer, they moved their 401(k) funds into an IRA via an IRA rollover.

 You have emergency savings.
 You met your employer’s 401(k) match and then you maxed out a Roth IRA (if you qualify).
-OK, let’s get back to the main question.
-How much should you contribute to your 401(k) now?
+Then what?
+How much should you really contribute to your 401(k) now?

-The key is to actually put as much as you can toward retirement.
-Some people spend their money frivolously, save only a little bit and then tell themselves it’s OK because that’s the best they can do.
+The key is to put as much as you can toward retirement.
+Some people spend their money frivolously and save only a little bit.
 If you’re spending thousands of dollars every month on unnecessary purchases, you should find a way to cut that spending and put it toward retirement instead.
 (A budget could really help you cut unnecessary spending.)
 It might not sound fun, but remember that the goal is to have financial security when you retire.